viperleed/viperleed/doc/content/work_segments.rst

 -  :ref:`Error calculations<error_calculation>`: Based on a given reference structure (i.e. after a reference calculation has been run), calculate one-dimensional error curves for variation of a single parameter.
 Effectively, this calculates delta amplitudes for variations of a single parameter, and outputs the R-factor for every single configuration along that axis.
 -  :ref:`Full-dynamic optimization<fdoptimization>`: Optimize parameters that cannot be varied during the search, like :ref:`BEAM_INCIDENCE<BEAMINCIDENCE>`, :ref:`V0_IMAG<INPOIM>`  or unit cell scaling.
 This is achieved by performing multiple full-dynamic (i.e. "reference") calculations (without Tensor output).
 Behavior is controlled by the :ref:`OPTIMIZE<OPTIMIZE>`  parameter.

 The pages listed above cover normal operation, in which the theoretical beams correspond to only one surface structure.
-If multiple structure coexist on the sample, the same segments need to be executed, but their behavior is somewhat different, as described here:
+If multiple structures coexist on the sample, the same segments need to be executed, but their behavior is somewhat different, as described here:

 -  :ref:`Domain calculations<domain_calculation>`: Reference calculations are run separately for the different domains (if necessary) and Delta-amplitudes are generated independently.
 The search then combines the optimization of the different structures for the best overall R-factor, compared to only one experimental beam set.